mouelhis/uppaals/README.md

+# UPPAAL models

-# UPPAAL models of the article "Predictive Formal Analysis of Resilience in Cyber-Physical Systems"
+Uppaal models of the article "Predictive Formal Analysis of Resilience in Cyber-Physical Systems"
-Descriptions are to be added ...
+- `GCS_Control.xml`